Policy: Glossary - student policies and procedures

 award (lower case)

-Payment or benefit made on the basis of criteria established by ANU.
-An award may include prizes, scholarships, bursaries, student grants, and ANU awards.
+A payment or benefit made on the basis of criteria established by ANU.
+An award may include prizes, scholarships, bursaries, grants, and ANU awards.

 Broad Field Award

-The level of program you are participating in.
-At the ANU, this could be non-award, undergraduate, graduate or research.
+The level of a program.
+At the ANU, this is either non-award, undergraduate, postgraduate coursework or research.

-A final course in a sequence of courses that provides an opportunity for students to integrate the knowledge and skills they have acquired.
+One of the final courses in a sequence of courses that provides an opportunity for students to integrate the knowledge and skills they have acquired.
 The learning outcomes of the capstone will normally map into the learning outcomes for the major or program.